scalameta/mdoc/website/blog/2019-12-30-introduction.md

 Instead of using the REPL to eagerly evaluate individual expressions, mdoc builds a single Scala program from all code examples in the markdown file and evaluates them in one run.
-The approach is possible because we know which statements appear in the document.
+This approach is possible because we know which statements appear in the document.
 For example, consider the following markdown document.